RParedesPalacios/GILA/docs/class_source.md

 This method is more convenient because images are not loaded in memory but processed in a flow manner.

 Each class is a directory containing all the images of that class.
-In this case same class image **must** be in the same folder.
-And the folders of the different classes must be in the same directory:
+In this case, images of the same class **must** be in the same folder.
+And the folders of the different classes must be in the same directory for training or test:

 ~~~
 train/